Introduction

 Initial

-Assess patency of drain.
+- Assess patency of drain.
 Ensure drain is located below the insertion site and free from kinks or knots.
-Document amount and type of fluid in drain bottle/receptacle on LDAs.

 Ongoing

-Drain patency and insertion site should be observed at the beginning of your shift and before and after moving a patient.
-If applicable, ensure suction is maintained.
-A blocked drain tube can lead to formation of haematoma, increased pain and risk of infection.
+- Drain patency and insertion site should be observed at the beginning of your shift and before and after moving a patient.
+A kinked, disconnected, dislodged or blocked drain tube can lead to formation of haematoma, increased pain and risk of infection.

-Drainage needs to be documented at a minimum 4 hourly and more frequently if output is high.
+- Drainage needs to be documented at a minimum 4 hourly and more frequently if output is high.
+This needs to be documented in flowsheets in the sections “Output in previous hours” and “Chamber reading” so an accurate fluid balance is maintained.

-rains should be removed as soon as practicable, the longer a drain remains in situ, the higher risk of infection as well as development of granulation tissue around the drain site, causing increased pain and trauma upon removal.
+- Discuss removal plan with treating team.
+Drains should be removed as soon as practicable, the longer a drain remains in situ, the higher risk of infection or development of granulation tissue.
+This can cause pain and trauma upon removal.

-Pain Assessments should be completed and documented regularly whilst the drain is in situ.
-Appropriate analgesia should be provided when necessary, particularly prior to removal.
+- Pain should be assessed whilst the drain is in situ.
+Appropriate analgesia should be provided when necessary.
 Please refer to the

 pain assessment and management guideline for more information.